 * all ratings 30% and higher offer additional money for your spouse or any other dependents

 The VA by law must match the percentage of cost-of-living increases that Social Security makes for their benefit recipients.
 For 2022 the cost of living increase was 5.9%.

 Here is a video of one of our Veterans Disability Lawyers teaching you how to use our VA Disability Combined Ratings Calculator.

 Woods and Woods, The Veteran’s Firm, has been helping veterans obtain disability benefits since 1985.
 You may be unfamiliar with the VA disability ratings for taste or smell, but we are knowledgeable about the rating process and can help you with the jumble of paperwork necessary to prove your disability.

 If you believe you are eligible for disability benefits call us at (866) 232-5777 to schedule a free consultation.
 We provide free assistance for applying and never charge you attorney fees upfront.
 If we do not win a settlement you do not pay.

 Woods and Woods has helped thousands of veterans with their VA disability applications and appeals.
 Call us today to discuss your VA disability appeal or your first application.
 The call is free and we won’t charge you a single fee until we win your case.

 Complete loss of smell will only earn a 10% rating, so you may do better if that is just a symptom of another problem.
 Review all of your symptoms with a doctor to get a full and clear diagnosis.

 There are obvious ways to medically prove it if you have injuries to your face or nose, but otherwise it’s hard to test.
-Scents like orange, vanilla, (typical cleaner scents, right?) are the easiest and strongest to smell.
-Otherwise, you’ll want to work with our doctors or your family doctor to make a convincing case for a VA rating for loss of smell.
+Scents like orange and vanilla (typical cleaner scents, right?) are the easiest and strongest to smell.
+Otherwise, you’ll want to work doctor to make a convincing case for a VA rating for loss of smell.